Grow Your Membership in Early Spring . . .

 The key thing here is make the article newsworthy.
 Just another golf outing sometimes won't do it.
 Conduct a golf outing but add something to it.
 One chapter, for example, allowed the female members to bid on the male members, who were "auctioned-off" to be their caddies at the upcoming event.
 The caddies were required to pick-up the female golfer, drive her to the course, load her bags, decorate her cart, fix her drinks and to advise her on her shots (assuming she wanted the advice).
 The women bidded on the guys using donations typically supplied by their employers and a lot of money was raised for a charity event.
 The absurdity of the whole event created its "news-worthiness."

 You'll be amazed at the positive response your newspaper will have towards this.
-Again, Valentine feature stories are hard to come by.
+Again, Valentine feature stories are hard to come by but a good "love on the links" article can be a great books at the beginning of yoru golf season.
 And by attracting a large percentage of singles who read the local newspaper, the newspaper will be happy as well.
 Again, think this: they need the story about you and your chapters and what you're doing.
 It's up to you to simply suggest they do it.

 Make sure the article has some very important elements: 1) where your chapter meets, 2) date and time, 3) your local website or the national website (www.SinglesGolf.com), and 4) other tidbits you think they might be interested in, such as a) marriages/engagements from your group, b) ratio of male to female, c) how often you play, etc. If you give a phone number, you can use the national hotline number (1-888-GOLFMATE - 1-888-465-3628) or you may want to field calls yourself.
 Just be prepared for an onslaught.
 One chapter once had a 72-word article appear as one article in a column and the national office received 425 calls in three days.
 And, of course, once these new folks show-up at your next meeting, make sure they have application-in-hand.
 Most people never join ASGA because they're never asked to join.